-So, in this post we’re going to look at the main benefits of turmeric for PCOS, as well as how you can use this yellow spice to help you feel better.
+So, in this post we’re going to look at the benefits of turmeric for PCOS and the different ways you can add it to your care plan.

 Note: this post contains some affiliate links and I earn a commission (at no additional cost to you) if you use them to make a purchase.